Plex-download/Plex-Downloader/README.md

-# Plex-Downloader - Working as of October 22, 2021
+# Plex-Downloader - Working as of November 20, 2021
 A javascript bookmarklet that adds a Download Button to your Web Browser to Download Plex Movies and TV Shows at Full Original Quality from a Shared Server or Friends Server